Interfor Corporation v United Steelworkers, Local 1-405, 2022 CanLII 15915 (BC LA)

 - the employer’s own investigation form noted the risk as being low (negligible/remote).

-Accordingly, there was no real realistic risk of injury to people or damage to property thus the spill was not a significant incident that justified testing.
+Accordingly, there was no real realistic risk of injury to people or damage to property and the spill was not a significant incident that justified testing.

 The grievor was awarded $1,000 in general damages for the breach of his privacy rights.